ISDementyev/AMN/docs/main-doc.md

 1. MC time proceeds in ticks.
 By default, there are 20 ticks in 1 real-time second
 2. Any MC block has real-life dimensions of 1m by 1m by 1m
-3. A redstone signal is able to travel for a distance of 15 blocks before it dies out and must be reinforced
+3. A redstone signal is able to travel for a distance of 15 blocks before it dies out
 4. All redstone-related items take up 1 block each
 5. A signal from a redstone source is capable of reaching 15 blocks before it dies out